 The median annual wage for foresters was $64,110 in May 2021.
 The lowest 10 percent earned less than $43,280, and the highest 10 percent earned more than $98,330.

 In May 2021, the median annual wages for conservation scientists in the top industries in which they worked were as follows:

 In May 2021, the median annual wages for foresters in the top industries in which they worked were as follows:

 Most conservation scientists and foresters work full time and have a standard work schedule.

-Employment of conservation scientists and foresters is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.
+Overall employment of conservation scientists and foresters is projected to grow 5 percent from 2021 to 2031, about as fast as the average for all occupations.